pauise/pub/cert/aws/PAS-C01 SAP Specialty/practice-exam-9.md

 volumes for the SAP HANA data volumes and log volumes.
 Backup files are stored in an Amazon S3 bucket.
 An SAP solutions architect is setting up a proof-of-concept deployment for this new environment and needs to improve the speed of the database backup and restore procedures.
-Which solutions will meet these requirements?
-(Select TWO.)
+Which solutions will meet these requirements? (**Select TWO.**)

-A. Increase the S3 bucket size.
+   - A. Increase the S3 bucket size.
 Ensure that access to the S3 bucket comes from an Amazon EC2 instance in the same AWS Region.
-B. Adjust the number of parallel backup channels by increasing the value of the parallel_data_backup_backint_channels SAP HANA parameter.
+   - B. Adjust the number of parallel backup channels by increasing the value of the parallel_data_backup_backint_channels SAP HANA parameter.
-C. Use S3 Transfer Acceleration to configure transfer of backup files.
+   - C. Use S3 Transfer Acceleration to configure transfer of backup files.
-D. Check how much storage throughput is available to the SAP HANA EBS data volumes (/hana/data).
+   - D. Check how much storage throughput is available to the SAP HANA EBS data volumes (/hana/data).
 Modify the SAP HANA EBS data volumes to a Provisioned IOPS SSD volume type, and try the backup again.
-E. Enable deduplication for the backup files.
+   - E. Enable deduplication for the backup files.

-Version 1.0 PAS-C01 © 2021, Amazon Web Services, Inc. or its affiliates.
-All rights reserved | aws.amazon.com 6 | PAGE
-Answers
-1. D – A dedicated network connection and low latency are required for the transfer of 15 TB of data over the network in the time allocated for the migration.
-AWS Direct Connect meets this purpose.
-The company would need 3 hours to transfer 15 TB of data by using a 10 Gbps Direct Connect connection.
-AWS Client VPN provides a fully managed VPN service that can be accessed from anywhere with an internet connection and an OpenVPN-compatible client.
-This approach meets the requirements to allow the company's remote workforce and business partners to connect to the SAP landscape in a secure manner.
-2. A – When you set up an SAP environment on AWS, you need to set up an SAP Solution Manager system and SAProuter with a connection to the SAP support network.
-When you set up the SAProuter and SAP support network connection, follow these guidelines:
-• Launch the instance that the SAProuter software is installed on into a public subnet of the VPC.
-Assign the instance an Elastic IP address.
-• Create a specific security group for the SAProuter instance with the necessary rules to allow the required inbound and outbound access to the SAP support network.
-• Use the Secure Network Communications (SNC. type of internet connection.
-For more information, see Remote Support in the SAP Support Portal.
-The SAP all-on-AWS architecture diagram provides an illustration of this architecture.
-In VPC security groups, it is possible to specify allow rules, but not deny rules.
-3. A, D – Because the development system and the quality system will run for only 8 hours each day on weekdays, On-Demand Instances are the most cost-effective purchasing option for these systems.
-SAP systems are stateful and cannot be abruptly interrupted, so Spot Instances are not appropriate for this scenario.
-The production system will continue to grow in size, and capacity needs to be guaranteed.
-A combination of Savings Plans and On-Demand Capacity Reservations will provide the most cost-effective purchasing option for the production system while also ensuring that capacity is available when it is needed.
-For more information about purchasing recommendations for SAP systems, see SAP on AWS Pricing Fundamentals in AWS documentation.
-4. C – An overlay IP address must be configured to use a non-VPC CIDR block to access the active SAP instance.
-With overlay IP routing, you can allow the AWS network to use a non-overlapping RFC1918 private IP address that resides outside a VPC CIDR range and direct the SAP traffic to any instance setup across the Availability Zone within the VPC by changing the routing entry in AWS.
-Version 1.0 PAS-C01 © 2021, Amazon Web Services, Inc. or its affiliates.
-All rights reserved | aws.amazon.com 7 | PAGE
-IP address assignments within a VPC cannot extend across multiple Availability Zones or be reassigned to a secondary instance in a different Availability Zone during a failover scenario.
-For more information, see SAP on AWS High Availability Setup in AWS documentation.
-5. C – SAP HANA system replication will synchronize the new SAP HANA instance with the existing on-premises environment, as described in the AWS SAP migration guide.
-When the systems are synchronized, the company can cut over to this system without the need for the downtime that the other options would cause.
-6. D – AWS Server Migration Service (AWS SMS. will minimize downtime for this migration by supporting the migration of multiple VMs from on premises.
-This solution is also the only answer option that will not involve the deployment of agents to the source machines.
-7. A, C – SAP Software Provisioning Manager and SAP Software Update Manager (SUM.
-Database Migration Option (DMO. with System Move support heterogeneous migrations in which the backend database environment changes.
-In this case, the migration is from an anyDB environment to an SAP HANA environment.
-Neither AWS Application Migration Service (CloudEndure Migration. nor VM Import/Export on AWS can be used for heterogeneous migrations.
-AWS Database Migration Service (AWS DMS. does not support SAP HANA as a target.
-8. A – The ST06 transaction depends on data from the AWS Data Provider for SAP agent to make the AWS environmental data available.
-The SAP HANA monitoring agent provides different information to the monitoring environment.
-The Amazon CloudWatch agent does not feed the SAP monitoring environment, but the CloudWatch agent makes that information available to CloudWatch.
-The AWS DataSync agent has nothing to do with monitoring.
+    <details markdown=1><summary markdown='span'>Answer</summary>
+      Correct answer: BD
+    </details>

-9. B, D – The rate of the backup of the SAP HANA database is affected by the available throughput to and from the /hana/data volume.
+> B, D – The rate of the backup of the SAP HANA database is affected by the available throughput to and from the /hana/data volume.
 Two ways to improve the backup performance are to increase the IOPS available from the underlying Amazon Elastic Block Store (Amazon EBS. volumes and to increase the number of parallel backup channels.
 The other options will not affect the performance meaningfully.
 Amazon S3 bucket size does not influence available throughput, and S3 Transfer Acceleration supports performance for global users rather than the single case of the SAP backup.

-    <details markdown=1><summary markdown='span'>Answer</summary>
-      Correct answer: B
-    </details>